Winter depression and the link to natural light availability

-Additional possible causes of sad
+Additional possible causes of Seasonal Affective Disorder

 Despite being located relatively near each other latitude-wise, winter weather in Madrid and New York City tends to differ, with winter days in Madrid being more likely than those in New York City to be sunny and free of precipitation.
 This suggests that climate may be a (if not necessarily the only) causal factor for sad.